intel/appframework/README.md

-.offset() //Calculates the first elements offset on the screen .isArray(param) //Returns true/false if param is an array .isFunction(param) //Returns true/false if param is a function .useViewPort(portrait/landscape) //Sets viewport for portrait or landscape
+.offset() //Calculates the first elements offset on the screen .isArray(param) //Returns true/false if param is an array .isFunction(param) //Returns true/false if param is a function .useViewPort(portrait,landscape) //Sets viewport for portrait or landscape
 ```

 # jQ.Mobi Ajax calls